JoelBrice/JoelBrice/README.md

 - 💬 Ask me about Code, Sustainability, AI and Startup.
 - 📫 How to reach me: https://www.linkedin.com/in/joeltiogo
 - 😄 Pronouns: Jo-el
-- ⚡ Fun fact: I am chess enthousiast and like to play football and most importantly reading is my passion.
+- ⚡ Fun fact: I am chess enthousiast and like to play football and most importantly reading is something I enjoy.